-Title III of the Americans with Disabilities Act (ADA) requires that some businesses and nonprofit services providers make accessibility accommodations to enable the disabled to access the same services as clients who are abel.
+Title III of the Americans with Disabilities Act (ADA) requires that some businesses and nonprofit services providers make accessibility accommodations to enable the disabled to access the same services as clients who are able.
 This includes electronic media and web sites.
 While the ADA applies to businesses with 15 or more employees, some smaller businesses web sites can benefit from being ADA compliant.
-Doing so opens your company up to more potential clients and limits liability.
+Any business that is considered a “place of public accommodation” is required to provide equal access to services under the nondiscrimination requirements of Title III of ADA.
+Having an ADA site opens your company up to more potential clients and limits liability.
 Web developers should consider including ADA compliant features in the original site.

 This is particularly important when working for a government agency or government contractor, as these organizations must follow web accessibility guidelines under Section 508 of the Workforce Rehabilitation Act of 1973.
 Although ADA and Section 508 compliance are different, the published checklist for Section 508 compliance offers insight into ways to make websites accessible for people with disabilities, and thereby work toward ADA compliance.